 Meanwhile if you are going to be wearing the jacket on dawn/dusk training spins or early morning commutes a high-visibility option may be advisable.

-There are a number of types of jackets, from thin and lightweight rainproof shells to slightly more substantial softshell jackets and fully waterproof jackets packed with weather-defying features.
+There are a number of jackets to suit your every need.
+From thin and lightweight rainproof shells to slightly more substantial softshell jackets and fully waterproof jackets packed with weather-defying features.
+Jackets can differ in terms of fit, ‘racing’ style jackets will be a tighter fit which may restrict movement but allows for a more aerodynamic fit than those used for commuting or MTB use.

-• Softshell jackets: Are windproof and water-resistant with a smooth face fabric and a warm fleece inner.
-They are warmer than showerproof shells but more breathable than full waterproofs and are an excellent option for changeable spring and autumn weather or to have stowed in your pack at all times.
+Windproof and water-resistant with a smooth face fabric and a warm fleece inner.
+They are warmer than rainproof shells but more breathable than full waterproofs and are an excellent option for changeable spring and autumn weather or to have stowed in your pack at all times.
 A loose-fitting softshell with enough room for underlayers is an excellent ‘general-purpose’ cycling top that can be used on its own or with base or shell garments to cover a huge range of conditions.

 Some common features and terms to be aware of when looking for a cycle jacket are:

-• Breathability: How well a fabric can get rid of perspiration.
+• Breathability: How well a fabric can get rid of perspiration, excellent when caught in a rain shower during the warmer summer months.

-• Coolmax: Breathable fibre used in lots of base layers.
+• Coolmax: Breathable fibre used in lots of base layers, absorbs little fluid and dries very fast.

 • Drop liner: This is a mesh layer that sits loosely inside a waterproof jacket and is normally made of a material with high wicking properties.
 The ideas is that a separate inner layer helps keep you drier by keeping your skin away from the outer membrane and so reducing the chances of moisture buildup.